DarwinAwardWinner/ido-completing-read-plus/README.md

 If you are using this package, you probably want to enable ido everywhere that it is possible to do so.
 Here are all the places to enable ido that I'm aware of.
+(Note that most of these variables can also be set via `M-x customize-variable` if you prefer that.)

 ## Ido itself